lanrat/homeplate/dashboard.md

 ## View

-For the view layout itself, I use [lovelace-layout-card](https://github.com/thomasloven/lovelace-layout-card) with the "Vertical (layout-card) View type with the following config:
+For the view layout itself, I use [lovelace-layout-card](https://github.com/thomasloven/lovelace-layout-card) with the "Vertical (layout-card)" View type with the following config:

 ```yaml
 max_width: 400